 Defining Employment Letters

 We define an employment letter as a type of business correspondence that provides information about a person’s employment status with a company.
 Employers often use these letters to confirm a current or former employee’s professional arrangement with the company, as well as other concerns that the third-party entity may want you to verify.
 The document may even include specific information you can use to identify an individual, such as a person’s date of birth and social security number.
-It’s an important form of communication between an employer and a prospective employer or third party to help validate a claim, while also documenting the exchange for legal purposes.
+It’s an important sample form of communication between an employer and a prospective employer or third party to help validate a claim, while also documenting the exchange for legal purposes.
 And to help determine the legitimacy of the letter, one of the most important components to look for is the signature of the employer’s authorized representative.

 Why Is it Necessary?